Changissnz/selfinterest/README.md

 for the self-interest in order to be satisfactory to self-interest, outside of the reference to their conceptualization of the ideal.
-In another possibility for understanding what the individual and the collective really means, there are the cases of individuals, despite in what society they lived in, to become resolved to their "own path", withdrawing themselves to a reliance on remembering the actuality they have come to believe through their experience
+In another possibility for understanding what the individual and the collective really mean, there are the cases of individuals, despite in what society they lived in, to become resolved to their "own path", withdrawing themselves to a reliance on remembering the actuality they have come to believe through their experience